When The Flu Hits Campus, The Gesundheit Machine Will Be Ready

 As incentives, they have vouchers for the school convenience store and free hot chocolate.

 Milton, a professor at the University of Maryland, College Park, is hoping dozens of students will enroll for the study, which will help him look at flu transmission.
-When one of them gets sick, they'll be sent to the clinic at the School of Public Health, just across the street from the dorms.
+When one of them gets sick, the student will be sent to the clinic at the School of Public Health, just across the street from the dorms.

 One student does come by, but doesn't make the cut.
 "She had some of the right symptoms: cough, little bit of runny nose, but didn't have much of a fever," says Dr. Barbara Albert, who screens for the study.

-If a student is sick enough, they get sent around the corner to a room with a crazy-looking, Rube-Goldberg-like contraption known as the Gesundheit machine.
+Those sick enough will get sent around the corner to a room with a crazy-looking, Rube-Goldberg-like contraption known as the Gesundheit machine.

 For half an hour, the student sits in the machine.
-As they breathe, it collects whatever virus they've got from the droplets in their breath.
+As the student breathes, the machine collects whatever virus they've got from the droplets in their breath.

-The researchers will then use the student's contacts to try to figure out how infections spread from person to person, "roommates, study buddies, girlfriends and boyfriends," Milton says.
+The researchers will then use the student's contacts to try to figure out how infections spread from person to person: "roommates, study buddies, girlfriends and boyfriends," Milton says.
 "We're going to swab them every day for a week to see if they get infected."

-If they do get infected, researchers will try to pin down if they got the bug from the original subject, or someone else.
+If the student's contacts get infected, researchers will try to pin down whether they got the bug from the original subject or someone else.

 "We're going to deep sequence the genetic code of the agent to see if it was really exactly the same thing," Milton explains.
-He's aware confirming that your roommate gave you a horrible flu could ruin some perfectly nice relationships, but it's for science.
+He's aware that confirming that your roommate gave you a horrible flu could ruin some perfectly nice relationships, but it's for science.

 The fact is, he says, researchers don't know that much about the mechanics of how bugs spread, so he's trying to understand it from every possible angle.